MarinaGolivets/OneSDM/README.md

 ## Contributing

-`OneSDM` is an open-source project and still in development stage.
+`OneSDM` is an open-source project and is still under active development.
 We welcome contributions from the community!
 If you encounter issues, have suggestions, or want to add new features, please:

 - **Report issues** or suggest features on the [GitHub issue tracker](https://github.com/MarinaGolivets/OneSDM/issues).